mapbox/rio-glui/README.md

 Usage: rio glui [OPTIONS] SRCPATH

 Options:
+  --shape INTEGER
+  --tile-size INTEGER
-  --help  Show this message and exit.
+  --prt INTEGER        the port of the webserver.
+Defaults to 5000 --help               Show this message and exit.
 ```
 eg
 ```